NCERT Class 12 Biology Chapter 3 Notes Human Reproduction

 Testes:

-• Each testis has around 250 testicular lobules and each of them contains highly coiled seminiferous tubules in which sperms are produced.
-Each seminiferous tubules is lined by two types of cells, spermatogonia (male germ cell) and Sertoli cells.
+• Each testis has around 250 testicular lobules, and each of them contains highly coiled seminiferous tubules in which sperm are produced.
+Each seminiferous tubule is lined by two types of cells, spermatogonia (male germ cells) and Sertoli cells.

 Leydig cells:

-It is also called Interstitial cells.
-It is present around the seminiferous tubules that synthesize and secretes the hormone called androgen.
+It is also called the Interstitial cells.
+It is present around the seminiferous tubules that synthesize and secrete the hormone called androgen.

 Ejaculatory duct:

-Its work is to stores and transports the sperm from the testes to the outside through urethra that originates from the urinary bladder and extends through the penis to its external opening called as urethral meatus.
+Its work is to store and transport the sperm from the testes to the outside through the urethra.
+The urethra originates from the urinary bladder and extends through the penis to open at the tip.

 Penis:

-It is male external genitalia.
-The enlarged end of the penis is called the glans penis is covered by a loose fold of skin called the foreskin.
+It is the male external genitalia.
+The enlarged end of the penis is called the glans penis, is covered by a loose fold of skin called the foreskin.

 • paired seminal vesicles